MadL0rd/ATProjectGenerator/README.md

 ---
 ## License

-ATProjectGenerator is available under the MIT license.
-See the LICENSE file for more info.
+ATProjectGenerator is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+Please see the [LICENSE](LICENSE) file for full details.